Dorothy Thompsett

 Some of the benefits of therapy include increased self-esteem, stability and calmness, and a reduction in social anxiety and the need to “people-please."
 Less fear of abandonment, and a growing ability to share intimacy.
 Better choices of friends and intimate partners based on mutual respect and equality (rather than familiar roles).
 More fun and playfulness, more spontaneity and more feelings of genuineness.
 Better ability to set healthy boundaries and limits, less fear of failure, healthier choices and behaviours.

 You, the client are in the driving seat all of the time, determining the route, the pace and the content of our interactions.
-My job is to observe, to listen, to hold a consistent, predictable and reliable space and to support you to identify what is going on for you.
-As our relationship progresses and deepens, you may find yourself feeling soothed and regulated so that you can relax and unmask in the knowledge that I won’t try to fix, advise, or diminish your experience in any way.
+My job is to observe, to really listen, to provide and hold a predictable and safe space and to gently support you to clarify what is going on for you and to make your own connections.
+As our relationship progresses and deepens, you may find yourself feeling more relaxed and able to unmask in the knowledge that I won’t try to fix, advise, or diminish your experience in any way.

 I’m both experienced and well qualified, with a Masters and Ph.D as well as my professional counselling and therapy qualifications, and I am registered by the BACP (the counselling and psychotherapy professional body).
-I care a lot about my job and am professional at all times.
+I am insightful, real, focussed and present.
+I care a lot about my clients and my profession, and am professional at all times.
 I keep up to date with innovations in my field by undertaking continual professional development and am trauma informed and twelve step informed.
-I am trained in child development and attachment theory and I am experienced in working with ASD, ADHD, OCD, depression and anxiety, abuse, codependency, panic attacks, addictions, and self harming behaviours.
+I am trained in child development, attachment theory, IFS and I am experienced in working with neurodivergence, depression and anxiety, abuse, codependency, panic attacks, addictions, and self harming behaviours.

 Please email me to set up an initial free 30 minute remote consultation where I can answer your questions and give you a sense of how I work, so that you can decide if you feel comfortable to proceed with me as your therapist.